casanet/casanet-server/README.md

 * Broadlink SC1 Smart Switch

 ## Purpose
-In this project, I came to solve a number of troublesome problems.
-First of all, anyone who uses a number of smart devices (smart ir, smart socket, or anything like that) of different companies knows the problem of dealing with a number of different applications, (Try convincing your wife that the light in the living room will light up with the Broadlink app and the light in the bedroom will light up with the Xiaomi app) and in addition, the servers, some of which are small Chinese companies, do not always work well, so there is no external access, and there is no normal and clear message about why it does not work.
+In this project, I came to solve a number of troublesome. first of all, anyone who uses a number of smart devices (smart ir, smart socket, or anything like that) of different companies knows the problem of dealing with a number of different applications, (try convincing your wife that the light in the living room will light up with the Broadlink app and the light in the bedroom will light up with the Xiaomi app) and in addition, the servers, some of which are small Chinese companies, do not always work well, so there is no external access, and there is no normal and clear message about why it does not work.

 As a solution to this problem this project consolidates all the smart home appliances into one simple and clear and easy to access API.